threefoldfoundation/www_threefold_io/content/tft/index.md

 ## Meeting **Emerging Demand**

-Data has become the most valuable commodity on earth, the Internet infrastructure is experiencing significant growth.
-While the current centralized model is facing limitations, ThreeFold can scale to the edge to service the emerging demand.
+Data has become the most valuable commodity on earth, the Internet infrastructure is experiencing significant growth.<br> While the current centralized model is facing limitations, ThreeFold can scale to the edge to service the emerging demand.

 {% end %}